 As a student myself, I struggled with lecture-based classes and recipe-like research labs.
 It was out in the field where I discovered my passion for environmental science.
 I am excited to help connect others to that passion. –Professor Erika Zavaleta

 Principal investigator(s)Dr. Erika Zavaleta, Dr. Justin Cummings

 The field of conservation impacts people from all walks and stations of life, and yet all voices are not equally represented among its practitioners.
-Believing that conservation could have more public relevance—and greater impact—if a more representative cross-section of the U.S. and the world were involved, Professor Erika Zavaleta and Dr. Justin Cummings of UC Santa Cruz conceived of a program to propel talented, passionate undergraduate students from underrepresented socioeconomic, racial, and cultural backgrounds in the conservation field.
+Believing that conservation could have more public relevance—and greater impact—if a more representative cross-section of the U.S. and the world were involved, Professor Erika Zavaleta and Dr. Justin Cummings* at UC Santa Cruz conceived of a program to propel talented, passionate undergraduate students from underrepresented socioeconomic, racial, and cultural backgrounds in the conservation field.

-The program is built around three core components: professional development workshops, mentored undergraduate internships in wildlife conservation, and participation in a professional scientific meeting.
+The program includes professional development workshops, mentored undergraduate internships in wildlife conservation, and participation in a professional scientific meeting.
 These opportunities, although rooted in academic coursework, extend students’ learning beyond the classroom to better equip them for entry into conservation work after college.
 “As a student myself, I struggled with lecture-based classes and recipe-like research labs.
-It was out in the field where I discovered my passion for environmental science” explains Professor Zavaleta.
+It was out in the field where I discovered my passion for environmental science” recalls Professor Zavaleta.
 “I am excited to help connect others to that passion.”